 Several factors will determine your monthly premiums, including: age, gender, resident zip code, the company, and selected plan.
 There are always new insurance companies entering the Medigap marketplace, so it’s wise to work with an independent agency.
 This way you’ll be aware of better rates when they become available.

 If you are under age 65 and eligible for Medicare due to disability, your premiums will be higher than those age 65.
 Insurance companies are allowed to charge more for all Medicare supplements when an applicant is under age 65.
 Plan N as well as some Medicare Advantage plans can be a good choice for those on disability.

 By law, all Florida Medicare insurance policies are “guaranteed renewable.”
 This means the insurance company cannot cancel your coverage for any reason – or single you out for a rate increase.
 Insurance companies can raise your rates each year, but it’s done on a class basis for everyone.

 All Medigap policies sold in FL are Issue Age plans.
 Your rates will not increase as you grow older, but they can increase each year based on approved class increases that affect everyone.
 Some companies have larger increase than others.
 We can help you review the recent rate history of the best companies in your area.

-You are shopping direct when using our licensed Medigap insurance agency in Florida.
+You are shopping direct when using our licensed Medigap insurance brokerage in Florida.
 There are no additional fees for our services and you will not find lower Medigap prices for the same coverage anywhere else – either online, in person or by calling each carrier on your own.

 We serve the entire state of FL including Ft.
 Myers, Gainesville, Jacksonville, Miami, Orlando, Tampa, Tallahassee and all places in between.
 We represent several well-known and highly-rated providers like, Aetna, United Healthcare (AARP), Mutual of Omaha, Gerber Life, Humana, Florida Blue, United American, and many others.
 Contact us for quotes and information today!